dpbac/Forecasting-Walmart-sales-with-Azure/README.md

 ### HyperDrive

-Although, this was not the best model we decided to include in the notebook the implementation of the deployment since it is a bit different then the way of implementing for an AutoML model.
+Although, this was not the best model we decided to include in the [HyperDrive notebook]() the implementation of the model deployment since it is a bit different then the way of implementing for an AutoML model.

+Scoring (score.py) and environment files are provided as part of the AutoML files.
+For HyperDrive, this is not the same.
+We must write the scoring file for our HyperDrive experiment.
+Details on how to do it can be found [here](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-deploy-and-where?tabs=azcli#define-an-entry-script).
+Our scoring file for the hyper drive is [here](https://github.com/dpbac/Forecasting-Walmart-sales-with-Azure/blob/master/score_hd.py).

+More details about the deployment of an HyperDrive Experiment can be seen in section `Model Deployment` of [HyperDrive notebook]( https://github.com/dpbac/Forecasting-Walmart-sales-with-Azure/blob/master/hyperparameter-tuning-final-version-070221.ipynb)

 ## Screen Recording
 *TODO* Provide a link to a screen recording of the project in action.
 Remember that the screencast should demonstrate: